Skyppex/cmdgate/README.md

 gh repo clone Skyppex/cmdgate
 ```
 Navigate to the path containing the `cargo.toml` file.
-Make sure to take a look at the code so you know its not malware (i had some problems with my anti malware software netralizing the binary when i ran it).
 Run `cargo build --release` and the executable will be dumped in the `./target/release` folder.
 From there you have the binary and can execute it from your command line. :D
 It's recommended to add it to your PATH or copy it to a folder already in your PATH.